Upending Electrification Myths

 In order to grow the grid as efficiently and effectively as possible, we can leverage a host of technologies that make it smarter, more responsive and capable of delivering more electricity [8].
 The cost of infrastructure – like wires and transformers – is driven by assumptions about worst case demand: the grid is typically designed to operate even if all consumers were to turn on nearly all of their devices at the same time.
 Because these events are so exceedingly rare, we aren’t using these components to their full potential.
 A smarter grid would use the inherent flexibility of electricity demand [9] to avoid these situations altogether, allowing more electricity to be delivered by the same infrastructure.

+While this may seem far-away and complex, there are significant opportunities hiding right in our basements and utility closets, embodied in the humble electrical panel [10].
+These pieces of infrastructure are responsible for safely regulating the flow of electricity between the grid and loads in a building.
 As homes electrify, adopting electric vehicles, heat pumps and electric stoves in place of fossil fuel machines, they may demand more electricity than the panel was originally designed for.
 Like other grid infrastructure, panels are sized for the peak electricity load: roughly the amount of electricity required if your electric vehicles, heat pump, water heater, stove and everything else is turned on at the same time [11].
 This peak load, however, is 10-20 times higher than the average load over time [12].
 Thus, if we can better manage peak events, substantially more electricity can be delivered without increasing panel capacity.

 Fortunately, we have “smart panels”, which are electrical panels designed to do just this, measuring the flow of electricity and allowing individual circuits to be automatically turned on and off to regulate a home’s peak electricity demand.
 As an example, in Figure 1 at left, we show a peak event from an actual electrified home around dinner time, using data provided by SPAN, a leading manufacturer of smart panels.
 The householder likely arrived home from work, plugged in their car, started a load of laundry and turned up the thermostat.
 As a result, the total electricity drawn from the grid exceeded 80 amps for several minutes [13], exceeding a safe limit for a 100 amp panel [14].
 If not for a smart panel, this household would likely have needed a 200 amp service upgrade when electrifying.
 On the right, we see the same event as could be mediated by the smart panel.
 By shifting 34 minutes of EV charging (shown in orange) with no inconvenience to the householder, the maximum load is kept below that 80 amp threshold at all times [15].
 In data from SPAN’s electrical panels covering all contiguous U.S. climate zones, over 80 percent of peak events [16] were less than 12 minutes long, and shifting the operation of just one of the water heater, dryer, EV charger, or HVAC system can mitigate 90 percent of all peak events.
 These data indicate that the vast majority of peak loads could be shifted without any noticeable effect to the household.